PROPOSAL

 Below is a photo of all the components of what the consumer would get when they purchase a book box.
 After that, fill free to scroll down to see each component separately.

 Each box will come with a wrapped book made from the same pattern found on the bottom of the inside and the left and right side of the boxes.
-Each book also has a tag that is telling you what genre it is, and some information that includes the first line of the first chapter of the book, settings, and tropes that the book has.
+Each book also has a tag that is telling you what genre it is, and some information that includes the first sentence of the first chapter of the book, settings, and tropes that the book has.
 The boxes are made to feel the same but with slight differenations to established the different box options while using the same color scheme for both.
 The large box is a dark purple with a teal inside panel and the small box is a dark blue with a pink inside panel.
 Each box has a different saying on the outside with the inside having the same saying to tie into the consistency of the overall brand.

 prototype link: